Shingles vaccine and COVID-19 vaccine

-The vaccines and other medication
+COVID-19 vaccines and other medication

 See Using COVID-19 vaccines in patients with anticoagulation and bleeding disorders for use in individuals receiving anticoagulant therapy.

 COVID-19 vaccination programme advises where more than one vaccine is given at the same time, they should preferably be given in different limbs.
 Where this is not possible, they should be given at least 2.5cm apart and the site at which each vaccine was given should be clearly documented in the patient’s records.
+Patients should be informed about the likely timing of potential adverse events relating to each vaccines.

 The manufacturer’s information for all COVID-19 vaccines state they should not be mixed in the same syringe as other products.